SGNovice/Disease-detection-using-chest-xrays/README.md

 ## Abstract
 Chest X-Rays are considerably reliable radiobiological imprints of patients, which are widely used to diagnose an array of common diseases affecting organs within the chest.
-For too long, vast accumulations of image data and their associated diagnoses have been stored in the Picture Archiving and Communication Systems (PACS) of several hospitals and medical institutions.
+Over a period, vast accumulations of image data and their associated diagnoses have been stored in the Picture Archiving and Communication Systems (PACS) of several hospitals and medical institutions.
 Meanwhile, data-hungry Deep Learning systems lie in wait of voluminous databases like these, at the cusp of fulfilling the promise of automated and accurate disease diagnosis.
-Through this project, we hope to unite one such vast database, the “ChestX-ray8" dataset, with powerful Deep Learning Systems, and automate the diagnosis of 14 common lung conditions.
+Through this project, we hope to unite one such vast database, the “ChestX-ray8" dataset, with powerful Deep Learning System, and automate the diagnosis of 14 common lung conditions.
-For this project phase, we focus on detecting three conditions - Cardiomegaly, Effusion, Emphysema - in addition to healthy states.
+For this project phase, we focus on detecting three particluar conditions - Cardiomegaly, Effusion, Emphysema - in addition to healthy states.

 ## Introduction
 Deep learning, also known as hierarchical learning or deep structured learning, is a type of machine learning that uses a layered algorithmic architecture to analyze data.
-Unlike other types of machine learning, deep learning has the added benefit of being able to make decisions with significantly less involvement of human trainers.
+Unlike other types of machine learning, deep learning has an added advantage of being able to make decisions with significantly less human intervention.
 While basic machine learning requires a programmer to identify whether a conclusion is correct or not, deep learning can gauge the accuracy of its answers on its own due to the nature of its multi-layered structure.
 The emergence of modern frameworks like PyTorch, has also made preprocessing of data more convenient.
-Many of the filtering and normalization tasks that would have been completed manually by human programmers when using other machine learning techniques, are taken up automatically.
+Many of the filtering and normalization tasks that would involve a lot of  human programmers when using other machine learning techniques, are taken up automatically.

 The essential characteristics of deep learning make it an ideal tool for giving the much needed impetus,